workrep20232/PROXI/README.md

 # LinkPrediction
-This repository contains the codes of feature vectors used
+This repository contains the codes of feature vectors used.

+The codes in folder 'General' are used for Cora, Citeseer and Pubmed datasets

+The codes in folder 'Collab' are used for ogbl-collab